truvami/docs/docs/payloads/nomad-XL.md

 For every downlink packet, an uplink packet is scheduled containing the corresponding AT response code (usually `AT_OK` or `41545F4F4B` in hexadecimal representation).
-If both the configuration change and the reset are queued simultaneously on the LoRaWAN^®^ network server, the configuration is applied the fastest way possible.
+If both the configuration change and the reset are queued simultaneously on the LoRaWAN® network server, the configuration is applied the fastest way possible.
 The reason for this being that the configuration change triggers an uplink message (usually `AT_OK`) which opens another downlink slot for the reset command to be received immediately.